-Policy priority: charities to partner with non-charities
+Policy priority: Granting to non-charities

 Why it matters